IBM/z_ansible_collections_samples/README.md

 ## How playbooks are organized in this repository

 All playbooks in this repository can run independently from any other playbook.
-Each playbook in this repository includes a README, with a brief description, licensing and instructions on how to configure the playbook.
+Each playbook in this repository includes a README with a brief description, licensing and instructions on how to configure the playbook.
 If configuration is required, a default configuration will be included with the playbook.